-Marine omega-3 fatty acids (docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA)) have been shown to reduce breast cancer proliferation in cell and animal studies.
-DHA has also been shown to reduce bone metastasis in a mouse model of breast cancer.
-In addition, a high dietary omega-3 to omega-6 fatty acid ratio has been reported to protect against breast cancer risk, whereas low ratios increase risk.
+The marine omega-3 fatty acids docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) have been shown to reduce breast cancer growth, proliferation and metastasis in cell and animal studies.
+For example, DHA has been reported to reduce bone metastasis in a mouse model of breast cancer.
+EPA and DHA are abundant in fatty fish.

+In addition, a high dietary omega-3 to omega-6 fatty acid ratio has been reported to protect against breast cancer risk.
 Fatty fish such as salmon are the best sources of marine omega-3 fats, but not all fatty fish are recommended for breast cancer patients and survivors.

 Best types of fatty fish